haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

 After the above steps, the sample, distilled water for zeroing, and refractometer should all be at roughly the same temperature.
 Now we can begin measuring.

-I will demonstrate using the Difluid, which I use most frequently.
+I will demonstrate using the DiFluid, which I use most frequently.

 1. Ensure the refractometer lens is clean.
 If dirty, spray a little Isopropyl alcohol on lens paper to clean it.
 2. Place a few drops of distilled water on the lens, wait about 10 seconds, then zero the device.
-     -   I don't know the reason for waiting, but Difluid's manual specifies this, likely to further stabilize the temperature.
+     -   I don't know the reason for waiting, but DiFluid's manual specifies this, likely to further stabilize the temperature.
 3. Use a tissue or cloth to gently dry the lens, being careful not to apply pressure and scratch it.
 4. Wipe the lens clean with Kimwipes.
 5. Place a few drops of sample on the lens and observe the temperature.
 The difference between zeroing and sample temperatures should not exceed 0.1°C.